 If you turn off logging for a signal connected to a Dashboard block, the model stops sending data from that signal to the block.
 To view the signal again, reconnect the signal.

-Signal connection options.
+Select one or more signals to connect using the Connection table.
 Populate the Connection table by selecting signals of interest in your model.
-Mark the check box next to the signal you want to display.
+Select the check box next to the signal you want to display.
 Click Apply to connect the signal.

 Time Span— Set horizontal axis span

-A finite, real double, scalar value that sets the time span of the block's scope display.
+A finite, real, double, scalar value that sets the time span of the scope display.

 Min— Set y-axis minimum